Frequently Asked Questions

 Definitely not!
 The term ‘common’ refers to the ‘rights of common’, in this case the rights of registered local landowners to seasonal grazing.

 Cleeve Common is in fact privately owned.
-It is managed by the Board of Conservators and the public has right of access on foot under the ‘Right to Roam’– the Countryside and Rights of Way (CROW) Act 2000.
+It is managed by a group of Conservators, over which the public has right of access on foot under the ‘Right to Roam’– the Countryside and Rights of Way (CROW) Act 2000.
 There is more about your rights and responsibilities on the Visiting page.